-If you are looking for a guide on how to layout your next affiliate newsletter, you’ve come to the right place.
-I have been asked this question just today, and it occurred to me that this would make up a helpful blog post, especially for new affiliate program managers.
+If you are looking for a guide on how to format your next affiliate newsletter, you’ve come to the right place.
+I have been asked this question just today, and it occurred to me that this would make up a helpful blog post, especially for new affiliate managers.

-There are many ways you can layout your affiliate newsletter, but most of the time I personally stick to the following format:
+There are many ways you can lay out your affiliate newsletter, but most of the time I personally stick to the following.

-- Introduction (with reiteration of how much you appreciate the work your affiliates are doing for you)
+Be concise here, but do reiterate how much you appreciate the work that your affiliates are doing for you.

-- Conclusion (reinforce any key information, as well as the fact that you are there for your affiliates, reminding them how exactly you can be contacted)
+Reinforce any key information, as well as the fact that you are there for your affiliates, reminding them how exactly you can be contacted.